Kharotabad incident: The incident

 Later reports in the media proclaimed that the foreigners had "little else except shampoo bottles", but was followed by conflicting reports and statements.

 The daily Dawn on Thursday quoted witnesses as saying that the suspects were unarmed, had put up no resistance to the security forces and appeared to be about to surrender when they were gunned down.
 Officials of a bomb disposal squad which searched the bodies after the shooting told Reuters that they found no explosives strapped to the bodies of the Chechens.
 They were unarmed and had no suicide jackets or explosives with them," one of the officials said.
 "Five valid and two expired Russian passports were found in a ladies' handbag lying with the bodies," the second official said.

 An autopsy performed on the bodies of the five Russians determined that all died from bullet wounds, and found no trace of explosives on their bodies.
 One of the women was 7 months pregnant.

 Later news articles revealed that the five had been forced to bribe their way through police checkpoints, where the policemen had even asked for sexual favours from the young women.
 When a similar incident occurred at subsequent checkpoint, the group fled, asking their hired Pakistani driver to find a route to by-pass further checkpoints.
 This is when their driver made them get out of the car and continue on foot.
 The second checkpoint called the one where the shootout occurred to warn them about the car with the five Chechen foreigners.
 One article stated that Policemen had taken all their money from them [as a bribe]," he said.
 "Then they prayed at a mosque along with the women.
 Local people told them to lodge a complaint at the PFC check post against the police.
 The policemen, however, told the PFC people [by phone] that the five people were suicide bombers."

 A police surgeon who performed an autopsy on the deceased, Dr. Baqir Shah, while testifying in court, rejected the claim that the foreigners had attacked the police with hand grenades.

-Reactions in the Russian press

-Although Pakistani TV broadcast film and pictures of the Russian passports found in possession of the victims, on 18 May the Russian Press, the Russian news service printed an article titled "No confirmation Pakistan militants were Russian – embassy".
-On 22 May, the same news service reported that "The Russian embassy in Pakistan has so far received no official information on the identity of those killed.".
-Pravda did not cover the incident.